apostrophecms/apostrophe-documentation/tutorials/core-concepts/01-pages-and-navigation/widgets-singletons-and-areas.md

 Not sure how to add a second widget?
 After you're finished editing rich text, click anywhere outside of the rich text widget.
 Then hover over it and you'll see the "+" signs in each position where you're allowed to add a new widget.
 {% endhint %}

-With this, you've learned how to copmlete two of the most important tasks in any CMS: creating new pages and adding content to those pages.
+With this, you've learned how to complete two of the most important tasks in any CMS: creating new pages and adding content to those pages.
 Next you'll learn how to connect pages with Navigation.